softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 ### ChessGame

-This class serves as the top-level management of the Chess Game.
-It is responsible for executing moves as well as reporting the game status.
+This class serves as the top-level management of the chess game.
+It is responsible for executing moves as well as recording the game status.

 You will not need to implement any code in this class for this phase.